Nautical themed room ideas to bring the seaside home

 Image: Stewart Grant

 You may be surprised to know that this seaside spa-like bathroom actually sits on the top floor of a London apartment.
 It’s a perfect example of how a nautical theme can transport you from your hectic, everyday life.

-Nautical is still one of the more popular themes for childrens bedrooms.
+Nautical is still one of the more popular themes for children’s bedrooms.
 However, don’t dive head first into pirate decor and a boat-shaped bed.

 Image: Holly Jolliffe

-If you’re looking to go a bit stronger with the nautical theming and really add some fun to the dining room then bold blues and reds will do the trick, along with rope offcuts and galvanised metal chairs which look like they’re straight from the chip shop on the docks.
+If you’re looking to go a bit stronger with the nautical theming and really add some fun to the dining room then bold blues and reds will do the trick, along with rope offcuts and galvanised metal chairs which look like they’re straight from the fish and chip shop on the docks.

 A classic dresser is also a great idea for displaying coastal-themed items that you’ve collected on your trips to the seaside.
-See our guide to bringing seaside style into the dining room.

 Image: Oliver Bonas